GemmaButcher-dev/itscool-ms3/README.md

    * A professionals dashboard where teachers and other professionals can view slang words and flag warnings and issues caused in educational settings by slang words and defintions retrospectively.

    * Functions for logged-in users to update profile details if necessary, so their account information is accurate.

+   * A remove button and function to allow users to remove a slang word from their favourites list using AJAX to asystematically remove it from the DOM.

 ## Technologies Used